GE-McKinsey Nine-Field Matrix: PowerPoint Template

 Free and fully editable templates

-Our free and fully editable GE-McKinsey Nine-Field Matrix PowerPoint template is a powerful tool for businesses to assess their business portfolio and make strategic decisions.
+Our free and fully editable GE-McKinsey Nine-Field Matrix PowerPoint template is a powerful tool for businesses to assess their portfolio and make strategic decisions.

-Each cell is color-coded to indicate its strategic importance, making it easy for businesses to identify their most attractive and least attractive business units.
+Each cell is color-coded to indicate its strategic importance, making it easy for businesses to identify their most and least attractive business units.

-Overall, this template provides businesses with a powerful and flexible tool for analyzing their business portfolio and making strategic decisions based on objective analysis.
+Overall, this template provides businesses with a powerful and flexible tool for analyzing their portfolio and making strategic decisions based on objective analysis.

-With its user-friendly design and customizable features, businesses can easily tailor the template to their specific needs and goals.
+With its user-friendly design and customizable features, businesses can easily tailor the template to their needs and goals.

 GE-McKinsey 9 Nine-Field Matrix - Slide Deck Preview